top of page

 CareCompanion-Features_Compressed.png

-• Designed key UI features, including appointment management, symptom journaling with analytics, medication tracking, and activity check-ins.
+• Designed key user flows and UI features for appointment management, symptom journaling with analytics, medication tracking, and activity check-ins.

 Centralised Community Network